 Celebrating Black History Month

-Black History Month, celebrated every October, is an opportunity for all of us to spend time reflecting on our own actions and recognising any potential bias we may have, however unintentional and unconscious that may be.
+Black History Month (BHM), celebrated every October, is an opportunity for all of us to spend time reflecting on our own actions and recognising any potential bias we may have, however unintentional and unconscious that may be.
 It is a chance for us to open our hearts and recognise that it is more important than ever before that we are united as a community, irrespective of colour or creed.
-It's also a great time to honour the often unheralded accomplishments of Black Britons in every area of endeavour throughout our history.
-Find out more about the aim of Black History Month, news and resources on the Black History Month website.
+It's also a great time to promote knowledge of Black History, Culture and Heritage, disseminate information on positive black contributions to British Society and to heighten the confidence and awareness of black people to their cultural heritage.

-Black History Month magazine
+Black History virtual bookshelves

-The Guardian has a fantastic timeline covering Black History over two millennia which is available to view online
+The Guardian has a fantastic timeline covering Black History over two millennia which is available to view online.

 Skip to content